 The opening credits in their mention of the two Protocols borrows a very large leaf from Isaac Asimov’s Three Laws of Robotics – that said, what we have is a far more authentic Asimov Robot story than I, Robot (2004) ended up being.
 There is a particularly captivating scene not long into the film where Antonio Banderas goes to a client’s apartment to check out the robot the man claims brushed his dog to death and picks up a kitchen knife to test that the robot’s protection protocols are working.

-The most captivating sections of the film come from the point when Melanie Griffith messages Antonio Banderas to announce “they’ve just come down from the trees” and the startling scene where Antonio finds himself in the midst of a high-speed car chase in a car being driven by the Cleo robot.
+The best sections of the film come from the point when Melanie Griffith messages Antonio Banderas to announce “they’ve just come down from the trees” and the startling scene where Antonio finds himself in the midst of a high-speed car chase in a car being driven by the Cleo robot.
 The section with the robots dragging Antonio across the desert wasteland, dutifully tending to his needs, as all the while they remain insistent about heading to their destination become absolutely fascinating.
 The relationship and trust that grows between the ailing Antonio and the blank but curiously sympathetic robots is hauntingly well developed (not to mention has some superb effects).
 It is maybe in the scenes when the human pursuers arrive to eliminate them that we get to the cliche elements that others seemed to find but I didn’t think it to be the case.
 What I actually found was a strong and intelligent work of science-fiction.